crowdchat/crowdchat.github.io/source/_posts/2013-11-06-identifying-real-humans-on-twitter.markdown

 bigrams = [“i live”, “live in”, “in california”, “california and” ,”and work”, “work at”, “at crowdchat”]

-Now its a 0-1 classification problem  , we got inspired by “Edwin chen’s blog post about a similar problem of filtering non english tweets from english tweets” <link todo> and decide to use the same technique.
+Now its a 0-1 classification problem  , we got inspired by “Edwin chen’s blog post about a similar problem of filtering non english tweets from english tweets” [(Link)](http://blog.echen.me/2011/05/01/unsupervised-language-detection-algorithms/)  and decide to use the same technique.

 #Some Basics: